cns-iu/cns-humanexus-2.0/docs/readme.md

 ## Sponsor

-This work has been funded by the NIH Common Fund through the Office of Strategic Coordination/Office of the NIH Director under awards OT2OD033756 and OT2OD026671.
+This work has been funded by the NIH Common Fund through the Office of Strategic Coordination / Office of the NIH Director under awards OT2OD033756 and OT2OD026671.

 ## Data and Image Credits

 - Anatomical images from the Notebooks of Leonardo da Vinci (1490, 1506–13).
 - Mosaic, sphere, and grid features around 400,000 images from National Library of Medicine publications.
-- Featured images from research groups funded by HuBMAP (The Human Biomolecular Atlas Program) (2025), [https://hubmapconsortium.org/image-of-the-week] (https://hubmapconsortium.org/image-of-the-week).
+- Featured images from research groups funded by HuBMAP (The Human Biomolecular Atlas Program) (2025), [https://hubmapconsortium.org/image-of-the-week](https://hubmapconsortium.org/image-of-the-week).
   - 3D map of multiscalar neurovascular connections between nephrons of the human kidney across the lifespan from Dr. Sanjay Jain and Dr. Gloria Pryhuber.
   - 3D, 50x light sheet fluorescence microscopy (LSFM) image of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin.
   - CODEX image of the small intestine Joanna Bi and Dr. Bei Wei.